 - ask the other person for photo ID;

-- record the number of the photo ID provided by the person being served.
+- record the number of the photo ID provided by the person being served;

-Receive an Affidavit of Service
+Certificate of Service

 For ordinary service

 Fill out the Certificate of Service, sign it, and attach it to one copy of your documents.

 For personal service

 The person who served the documents for you must: